yagmurkaraman/Data-Manipulation/README.md

-# Data-Manipulation
+# NumPy-Data-Manipulation
-This repo contains implementations of data manipulation libraries like NumPy and Pandas with Python3.
+This repo contains implementations of NumPy data manipulation library with Python3.